yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_non_root.md

 ## Before you begin

-The examples in this topic are for a non-root user named `admin` and for a gateway installation at `/opt/Axway-7.7/apigateway`.
-If you have a different non-root user name or gateway installation, you must modify the examples accordingly.
+The examples in this topic are for a non-root user named `admin` and for an API Gateway installation at `/opt/Axway-7.7/apigateway`.
+If you have a different non-root user name or installation location, you must modify the examples accordingly.

 ## Set API Gateway file ownership to non-root user